PLEASE GO TO CYCLEMALVERN.UK FOR THE CURRENT ‘LIVE’ WEBSITE (from Dec. 2020). These pages will stay here for now, but aren’t being updated.

-- There isn’t much in the way of cycle paths or lanes in the Malvern area, but for what there is (and some possibilities), see the Routes page.
-We do a bit better on cycle parking (racks), although some aren’t obvious.
+- There isn’t much in the way of cycle paths or lanes in the Malvern area.
+For what there is, along with some possibilities for connections to elsewhere in Worcestershire and Herefordshire, see the Routes page.
+We do a bit better on cycle parking (bike racks), although some aren’t obvious.

 - For cycle shops – buying kit, repairs etc – MalvernTrail has a full list.
-That web page also covers local groups, if you want to get into cycling as a sport or for social rides.
+If you want to get into cycling as a sport or for social rides, that web page also covers local groups.

-* Not just for users of your basic ‘bicycle’ of course – tricycles, recumbents, hand-cranks …
+* Not just for users of your basic ‘bicycle’ of course – tricycles, recumbents, hand-cycles …